rich13/rendertest/README.md

 2. Go to the Dashboard and click on "New +"
 3. Select "PostgreSQL"
 4. Configure your database:
-   - Name: Choose a name for your database
+   - Name: postgres-crud-test-db
-   - Database: Choose a database name
+   - Database: postgres
    - User: Choose a username
    - Region: Select the region closest to your users
    - PostgreSQL Version: Choose the latest version